rhalkyard/SEthernet/README.md

 Revision 1 glue logic will be implemented on single CPLD with configurable wait-state generation built in.

+#### Longword write accesses to the SEthernet/30 board do not meet timing specifications.

+##### Symptoms

+When writing a longword value to card RAM using `MOVE.L` or similar, the written value may be corrupted.

+##### Workaround

+Avoid using longword operations to write data to card RAM - data should be written to RAM using byte or word operations only.

+##### Resolution

+Revision 1 glue logic will enforce a delay between back-to-back write accesses so that longword writes comply with the ENC624J600's timing specifications.

 ## Useful reference material